Reviewed by Dr Abbie Lam DVM

 Breed formulas and size

-Make sure to get the correct food for your puppy’s breed and/or size, so your puppy receives the correct amount of food and does not gain too much weight as it grows.
+Make sure to get the correct food for your puppy’s breed and/or size, so your puppy receives the correct amount of food and does not gain too much weight as they grow.

 Clean water